 - Cloud and architecture flexibility: Your platform must also have the ability to work in the hybrid world of cloud and on-premise solutions found in most landscapes.
 This means freedom from specific data systems, applications, and development constraints.

 In the digital economy, this is the kind of data platform that can turn oil into gold.
-To learn more about how to get where you need to be with your data, listen to this webcast.
+To learn more about how to get where you need to be with your data, explore what key database influencers have to say in our eBook.
 Good luck building your intelligent enterprise.

 Learn how to bring order to your data to find critical insights with this EMA white paper: Read the report.